open-cloud/xos/docs/dev/xosmigrate.md

   -r REPO_ROOT, --repo REPO_ROOT
-                        The location of the folder containing the CORD repo root (default to ~/cord)
+                        The location of the folder containing the CORD repo root (default to ~/cord) --check               Check if the migrations are generated for a given service.
+Does not apply any change.
   -v, --verbose         increase log verbosity

 required arguments: